 But then Gatland has always been a ruthless selector.
 Sam Warburton was out and Peter O’Mahony in; Sam Warburton was in and Peter O’Mahony out.
 Most ahead of the First Test expected him to keep faith with North and Halfpenny; instead he kept his eyes open and picked Daly and Williams from the midweek side and stood by them throughout.
 Nowell, likewise, played his way onto the bench.

-And more than that he was a ruthless exploiter of the enemy’s weaknesses, devising an almost feral defensive system that flummoxed the best attacking side on the planet for long periods.
+And more than that he was a fearless exploiter of the enemy’s weaknesses, devising an almost feral defensive system that flummoxed the best attacking side on the planet for long periods.
 Last season the All Blacks averaged five tries per test; here, five was all they could manage in three home hits against the Lions.
-Queenstown was always the right call; he ran a perfect decoy line in the media to protect his players after the shambles of the First Test and, throughout the tour, he held his nerve when plenty of others were wringing their hands.
+Queenstown was always the right call in the final week; he ran a perfect decoy line in the media to protect his players after the shambles of the First Test and, throughout the tour, he held his nerve when plenty of others were wringing their hands.

 What did he get wrong?
 Well, the Dirty Half Dozen was a fiasco, not starting with Itoje in the First Test was a copper-bottomed clanger and there’ll be a few players heading home from this tour who’ll feel they didn’t get a fair crack of the whip; Jack McGrath, for example, featured seven times and only made one start.
 Mind you that’s often the case on a modern Lions tour when there are so few opportunities to shine and so little time to recoup lost ground.
 Some end up taking one for the team.